havulv/Qscripts/README.md

 Go to a certain amount of links and then retrieve all the links on the page.
 Also optionally returns a simple regex query for the links scraped.

 #### TODO:
   * Search for links recursively with a depth parameter
   * Search for all links in the page instead of those under html 'a'

+## site_dscrp.py

+Grab a site's description as listed in the "description" or "og:description" tags.

+#### TODO
+  * Update to a consistent User-Agent and maybe implement some speedups

 Classes
 =======